1954 Belgian Grand Prix: Qualifying

-On the first day of practise only the Ferraris were making an appearance.
-The battle for Pole Position became interesting, when Juan Manuel Fangio showed up on the second day.
-In his Maserati he managed to pulverize his own track record (set in 1951 in the Alfa Romeo 159) and qualified fastest with a time of 4:22.1.
-Behind him on second place was González who was very pleased with the improved handling of his Ferrari.
-Over two seconds behind him was Farina who wasn't satisfied at all with the car's set-up.
+On the first day of practice only the Ferraris made an appearance.
+The battle for pole position became interesting, when Juan Manuel Fangio showed up on the second day.
+In his Maserati he managed to pulverize his own track record (set in 1951 in the Alfa Romeo 159) and qualified fastest with a time of 4:22.1, an average speed of 119.5 mph (192.3 km/h).
+Behind him in second place was González who was very pleased with the improved handling of his Ferrari.
+Over two seconds behind him was Farina who was not satisfied at all with the car's set-up.